-0x2C-Bit[4] Auto-Offset Hold
+0x2C 4 Auto-Offset Hold

 A bit for controlling whether the auto-offset function runs continuously or runs once and holds the result.
-Continuous updates are recommended because this allows the AD9983A to compensate for drift over time and temperature.
+Continuous updates are recommended because it allows the AD9981 to compensate for drift-over time, temperature, and so on.
 If one-time updates are preferred, these should be performed every time the part is powered up and when there is a mode change.
-To do a one-time update, first auto-offset must be enabled (Register 0x1B, Bit 5).
-Next, this bit (auto-offset hold) must first be set to 1 to let the auto-offset function operate and settle to a final value.
+To do a one-time update, first auto-offset must be enabled (0x1B, Bit 5).
+Next, this bit (auto-offset hold) must be set to 1 to let the auto-offset function operate and settle to a final value.
 Auto-offset hold should then be set to 0 to hold the offset values that the auto circuitry calculates.
-The AD9983A autooffset circuit's maximum settle time is 10 updates.
-For example, if the update frequency is set to once every 64 Hsyncs, then the maximum settling time would be 640 Hsyncs (10 × 64 Hsyncs).
+The AD9981's auto-offset circuit's maxi-mum settle time is 10 updates.
+For example, if the update frequency is set to once every 64 Hsyncs, then the maximum settling time would be 640 Hsyncs $(10 \times 64 \text{ Hsyncs}).$

-Table 77.
+Table 69.
 Auto-Offset Hold